A simple will is cost-effective if it suits your circumstances. [Read more]

 A living will or advance care directive lets your family and healthcare professionals know your end-of-life wishes.
 [Read more]

-A life insurance policy can clear your home loan and other debts so that your spouse and children can survive financially in the event of your death or total and permanent disablement.
+A life insurance policy can clear your home loan and other debts so that your spouse and children can survive financially in the event of your total and permanent disablement, or your death.
 [Read more]

 Mutual wills are wills made by spouses or partners at the same time, together with a contract to which they are both parties.
 [Read More]

-Giving away inheritance while you are still alive sometimes (but very rarely) it may be appropriate that you pass your assets (or some of them) to your children while you are still alive.
+Giving away inheritance during your lifetime, it sometimes (but very rarely) may be appropriate to pass your assets (or a portion of your assets) to your children.
 [Read More]

 Fill out this form & one of our team will phone you back...